 Temporary Partial Disability (TPD)

-- Paid when healing worker can return to work but will be earning lower wages
+- Paid when the healing worker can return to work, but will be earning lower wages

-- 66⅔ percent of difference between AWW pre-injury and AWW post-injury, not to exceed state maximum
+- 66⅔ percent of the difference between AWW pre-injury and AWW post-injury, not to exceed the state maximum

 Permanent Total Disability (PTD)